-Getting help from an experienced animal attack attorney can help you fight for the compensation you deserve.
+Getting help from an experienced personal injury attorney can help you fight for the compensation you deserve.

 Who’s Liable in an Animal Attack?

-Most dog bite victims instantly label the animal owner as the person liable for the attack.
+Most dog bite victims instantly label the animal or dog owner as the person liable for the attack.
 However, in Florida, there are two specific dog bite laws:

-Strict Liability – In this case, the owner of the dog or animal is responsible for the attack and liable for the damages caused.
+Strict Liability – In this case, the dog owner is responsible for the attack and liable for the damages and injuries caused.
 Under this law, a dog owner is instantly found at fault, which gives you the opportunity to seek compensation for your injuries.

 However, this law does not apply if you’re trespassing on private property at the time of the attack.
 If you provoked the animal in any way before the attack, you might not be awarded compensation for your injuries, as you will be held liable.

 Negligence – On top of the strict liability laws in Florida, you can file a dog bite claim on the grounds of negligence.
 In this case, you must prove the dog owner failed in his duty of care.
 Some examples of negligence include leaving a dog loose on public land and walking a dog off-the-leash, especially when the local area has a leash law in place.